ambarishg/agriculturehub-msft-future-tech-2022/source/paddy-disease-detection/README.md

 ### Deployment Instructions [ Steps ]
-1. Create the Custom Vision AI project for training the Cassava Leaf images
+1. Create the Custom Vision AI project for training the Paddy images
 2. Steps for building the Docker Image [ `docs/01-DockerSteps.md` ]
 3. Steps for deploying the image as a Container App in Azure [ `docs/2-AzureContainerAppsSteps.md` ]
 4. Turn the Managed identity [System Assigned] for the deployed Container App